University Directed Programs (UDP)

 The leadership team and the on-site partner(s) should have complementary characteristics and skills.
 The most effective way to bridge a gap associated with local knowledge, host language skills, and student support is to work with a professional travel service provider.

-University Directed Program Co-Directors assist the Program Director.
+UDP Co-Directors assist the Program Director.
 While Co-Directors do not have direct responsibility for the academic component of the course, they are key individuals for on-site coordination and assistance.
 Major duties can include, but are not limited to, running small group conversations, serving as a guide when breaking into smaller groups for public transportation, and assisting students with questions/concerns while the Director focuses on the academic component of the program.

 UND faculty, advisors (or other staff), or graduate students are eligible to serve in this role.

 As part of the proposal process, co-directors must receive approval from their department chair and college dean or supervisor/head of their department.
-Travel expenses for co-directors is covered as part of the program budget.
+Travel expenses for co-directors are covered as part of the program budget.
 Any additional compensation is at the discretion of the co-director's department.

 Expectations of Program Co-Directors